Indu-Chandana/Airbnb-Build/README.md

 Day 02
+## Build the Search & Calendar date-picker functionality where we can search for available places & load result ##
 ### -Server-side-rendered search page ###
 ### -loadingbar ###
 ### -Placeholder with what is search in home page using next router ###